-NOTE:At the client side, ICache can be configured only programmatically.
+ICache can be configured only programmatically on the client side.

-13.6.5.
+14.6.5.
 ICache Async Methods

 As another addition of Hazelcast ICache over the normal JCache specification, Hazelcast provides asynchronous versions of almost all methods, returning a com.hazelcast.core.ICompletableFuture.
 By using these methods and the returned future objects, you can use JCache in a reactive way by registering zero or more callbacks on the future to prevent blocking the current thread.